anilabraham-IT/IntuneEDU/IntuneEDU/delete-apps-intune-edu.md

 ---

 # Delete apps from Intune for Education
 Delete an app from your Intune tenant.
-When you delete an app, it is removed from group assignments *and* uninstalled from devices.
+Deleted apps are removed from group assignments *and* uninstalled from devices.

 To assign the app again, you will need to add it back to your Intune tenant through the App Store.